Answered on this page:

 Can’t I just go without health insurance?

 Life is unpredictable, even if you are in good health.
-Should situations you don’t expect to happen become reality, a short term health insurance plan can offer peace of mind that you have benefits to help pay for covered medical expenses until your ACA-compliant qualified health insurance plan takes effect.
+Should unexpected situations become reality, a short-term health insurance plan can offer peace of mind that you have benefits to help pay for covered medical expenses until your ACA-compliant qualified health insurance plan takes effect.

 Temporary health plans: